Karen Plummer MBACP, DipHE Psychodynamic Counselling

 The Unspeakable Subject

 Working with Dissociative Identity disorder and Complex Trauma

-Nescot Couselling Service, seeing clients weekly from June 2012 to December 2014.
+Nescot Counselling Service, seeing clients weekly from June 2012 to December 2014

 I believe in the importance of continuous professional development and regularly attend workshops and training events.